 WHAT ARE THE SIX PRINCIPLES FOR RESPONSIBLE INVESTMENT?

 The six Principles for Responsible Investment are a voluntary and aspirational set of investment principles that offer a menu of possible actions for incorporating ESG issues into investment practice.

 The Principles were developed by investors, for investors.
 In implementing them, signatories contribute to developing a more sustainable global financial system.
-They have nearly 1,700 signatories, from over 50 countries, representing US$62 trillion.
+They have more than 1,750 signatories, from over 50 countries, representing approximately US$70 trillion.